 OPM/OMM/OCM Units

 For documentation purposes and clarity, units may be included as ASCII text after a value in the OPM, OMM and OCM.
-If units are displayed, they must exactly match the units specified in tables 3-3, 4-3 and 5-3 (including case).
+If units are displayed, they must exactly match the units (including lower/upper case) as specified in tables 3-3, 4-3, 5-3 and 6-4 through 6-12.
 If units are displayed, then:

 there must be at least one blank character between the value and the units text;